 Taeho Lee is a communication researcher, strategic communicator, and lawyer.
-He spent eight years practicing law as an associate attorney at international law firms in the US and South Korea, as well as an in-house counsel at a major electronics company in South Korea.
-He also worked in marketing and investor relations at two major electronics companies in South Korea.
 His research interests include strategic communication, corporate social responsibility, organizational transparency, institutional theory, and public records laws.

 - PhD, Mass Communication, University of North Carolina – Chapel Hill